 They understand the frustration of hunters when varmints try to access their feeders so they also have Shark Teeth Deterrent Strips.

 These spiked strips help keep squirrels from climbing and hogs from rubbing against the legs.

 From hanging to gravity feed tripods, it seems On Time has each type of feeder for every hunter.

 One downside of On Time tripods though is that they don’t have plates at the bottom of their legs.

-Customers gave their feedback saying that if the ground is damp, the weight of the feed inside the hopper will push the leg into the earth resulting in an unstable base with a very high possibility of the unit tipping over.
+Customers gave their feedback saying that if the ground is damp, the weight of the feed inside the hopper pushes the leg into the earth resulting in an unstable base with a very high possibility of the unit tipping over.

 Moultrie seems to be a brand that understands the fact that hunters come in a variety of wealth.

 However, it has some reviews from customers stating that the analog timer malfunctions and engages the motor at the incorrect times or does not work at all.
-Some of the units completely quit working after a short period of time.
+Some of the units completely quit working after a short period.